-Guidelines for Lib & Information Services for the American Deaf Community
+Guidelines for Lib & Information Services for the American Deaf Community_2016 update

-- Equal access to all the media; audio visual resources, captioning on all web sites, e- readers content, notice to schools with deaf programs and agencies serving deaf (OSDs) about interpreted local library programs
+- Equal access to all the media; audio visual resources, captioning on all web sites, e- readers' content, notices to schools with deaf programs and agencies serving deaf (OSDs) about interpreted local library programs.